-Nikon D7500 versus Nikon D850
+Nikon D7500 vs D850

-The Nikon D7500 and the Nikon D850 are two digital cameras that were announced, respectively, in April 2017 and July 2017.
+The Nikon D7500 and the Nikon D850 are two digital cameras that were officially introduced, respectively, in April 2017 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7500) and a full frame (D850) sensor.
-The D7500 has a resolution of 20.7 megapixel, whereas the D850 provides 45.4 MP.
+The D7500 has a resolution of 20.7 megapixels, whereas the D850 provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (28 percent) than the Nikon D7500.
 Moreover, the D850 is substantially heavier (40 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.